11 out of 13 people found this review helpfulwrite a review of this game

 In fact, in terms of gameplay it has virtually everything a Japanese RPG is able to offer.
 Character growth system is interesting and allows plenty of experimentation.
 Like its predecessor, it contains a wealth of optional quests, two entirely optional characters to seek out and recruit to your party, and a huge amount of secrets scattered around the world.
 Exploring the "world map" of Final Fantasy VII becomes one of the most enjoyable playing processes in the game.
 The 3D view creates a sense of wonder and excitement when you experiment with various types of vehicles and chocobos to access areas that seemed out of reach before.
 Withe the proper means, it becomes possible to explore every corner of the large world.
 Even underwater areas are fully explorable with a submarine.

 The amount and the variety of things to do in Final Fantasy VII makes it a much less linear and richer experience than most other Japanese RPGs.
-You can take a break from the main story and just explore the world; go and visit the Gold Saucer, a huge entertainment area where you can gain lots of extra items and powerful materia; seek out and fight powerful optional bosses, etc. Monotonous turn-based gameplay routine is frequently interrupted by fun mini-games (there is even a mini-strategy game, where you command a whole army and can place catapults and other weapons in order to defend a top of a mountain); some of them are compulsory, but most (such as chocobo breeding) are completely optional.
+You can take a break from the main story and just explore the world; go and visit the Gold Saucer, a huge entertainment area where you can gain lots of extra items and powerful materia; seek out and fight powerful optional bosses, etc. Monotonous turn-based gameplay routine is frequently interrupted by fun mini-games (there is even a mini-strategy game, where you command a whole army and can place catapults and other weapons in order to defend the top of a mountain); some of them are compulsory, but most (such as chocobo breeding) are completely optional.

 The narrative of Final Fantasy VII is very ambitious, involving social, psychological, and even philosophical problems.
 While the story doesn't always captivate the way it was supposed to do, some moments are positively unforgettable (such as the famous tragic scene in the middle of the game).
 Thanks to the cinematic presentation, the emotional impact of the narrative is stronger, and the player is brought closer to the heroes than ever before.